-It is important for persons conducting a business or undertaking (PCBUs) to understand that the same health and safety duties apply to labour hire workers as they do to any ongoing workers.
+It's important for employers to understand that the same health and safety duties apply to labour hire workers as they do to any ongoing workers.

 Labour hire agencies also have health and safety duties to the worker that cannot be contracted out or transferred to another party by using labour hire arrangements.

-Before an employer engages labour hire workers, they should provide the labour hire agency with detailed information about the nature of work to be carried out including:
+Before you engage labour hire workers, you should provide the labour hire agency with detailed information about the nature of work to be carried out including:

 - the work environment